Mean-Field Limit Derivation of a Monokinetic Spray Model with Gyroscopic Effects: Local Well-Posedness

 We will use the same convention for the Hölder spaces $\mathcal{C}^k_T B$ and the Sobolev spaces $W^{k,p}_T B$.
 Let us also recall that $g$ is the opposite of the Green kernel on the plane defined in \eqref{definition_g}.

-C will refer to a constant independant of time and of any other parameter that can change value from one line to another.
+C will refer to a constant independent of time and of any other parameter that can change value from one line to another.
 We will denote $C(A,B)$ for a constant depending only on some quantities A and B.

-We want to show that System \eqref{edp} has a unique regular solution in $[0,T]$ for $T$ small enough.
+We want to show that System \eqref{edp} has a unique regular solution on $[0,T]$ for $T$ small enough.
 In \cite{Makino}, Makino builds such a solution for the following compressible Euler-Poisson system in three dimensions:

-where $p$ is a function of $\rho$ and $F = \nabla G$ where $G$ is the Green function on $\mathbb{R}^3$.
+where $p$ is a function of $\rho$ and $F := \nabla G$ where $G$ is the Green function on $\mathbb{R}^3$.
 There are three main differences with our system \eqref{edp}: \begin{enumerate}

-\item We have no pressure term, but we have a gyroscopic effect. \item We have a continuity equation on $\omega$ that we also need to solve. \item On the plane $\mathbb{R}^2$, the function $V = -\nabla^\bot g*(\rho + \omega)$ is not in $L^2$ except if we assume that $\int (\rho + \omega) = 0$. \end{enumerate}
+\item We have no pressure term, but we have a gyroscopic effect. \item We have a continuity equation on $\omega$ that we also need to solve. \item On the plane $\mathbb{R}^2$, the function $V = -\nabla^\bot g\ast(\rho + \omega)$ is not in $L^2$ except if we assume that $\displaystyle{\int (\rho + \omega) = 0}$. \end{enumerate}